DivyanshS26/Code-Kata/README.md

 2. Names are now self-explanatory and context-rich, making code easier to read and maintain.

 3. Clear naming highlights possible design improvements and safeguards against misplaced logic.

+**Step 7** Keep all entities small
+1. Classes should ideally be less than 50 lines.

+2. Packages should contain no more than 10 files.

+3. Stick to Single Responsibility Principle: one class = one job.
+4. Step-6 class (tennis game logic) already is relatively small and focused on scoring rules.